nikhatshaikh11/JS-Interview-Questions/README.md

 # 29. Different types of events in JS

 # 30. What are synchronous and asynchronous functions
+      Asynchronous functions:
+         use the async keyword before any function declaration (including arrow funtion) to make it asynchronous Asynchronous functions always return promises
+         It doesnt matter what you return...the returned value will always be a promise.

 # 31. What will be the output and why:
       a = 10;